Belted kingfisher: Distribution and habitat

 The only kingfisher in the majority of its range, the belted kingfisher's breeding habitat is near inland bodies of waters or coasts across most of North America, within Canada, Alaska and the United States.
 They migrate from the northern parts of its range to the southern United States, Mexico, Central America, and the West Indies in winter.
 It is a rare visitor to the northern areas of Colombia, Venezuela, and the Guianas.
-During migration it may stray far from land; the species is recorded as an accidental visitor on several Pacific islands, such as Cocos Island, Malpelo Island, Hawaii, the Azores, Clarion Island, and has occurred as an extremely rare vagrant in Ecuador, Greenland, Ireland, Netherlands, Portugal, and the United Kingdom.
+During migration it may stray far from land; the species is recorded as an accidental visitor on several Pacific islands, such as Cocos Island, Malpelo Island, Hawaii, the Azores, Clarion Island, and has occurred as an extremely rare vagrant in Ecuador, Greenland, Ireland, Netherlands, Portugal, and the United Kingdom, with the latter country having five records of the species occurring since 1908.
 The southernmost records of M. alcyon are from the Galapagos Archipelago, insular Ecuador, where it occurs as a migrant in small numbers but apparently not every year.

 It leaves northern parts of its range when the water freezes; in warmer areas, it is a permanent resident.
 A few individuals may linger in the north even in the coldest winters except in the Arctic, if there are remaining open bodies of water.

 Ecology and behaviour

 The belted kingfisher is often seen perched prominently on trees, posts, or other suitable watchpoints close to water before plunging in headfirst after its fish prey.
-They also eat amphibians, small crustaceans, insects, small mammals and reptiles.
+They also eat amphibians, molluscs, small crustaceans, insects, small mammals, small birds, reptiles and berries.

 As the kingfisher flies about its habitat, it frequently emits a characteristic rattling call.
 Accordingly, a small group of belted kingfishers is known as a rattle, concentration, or kerfuffle.

 This bird nests in a horizontal tunnel made in a river bank or sand bank and excavated by both parents.
 The female lays five to eight eggs and both adults share the task of incubating the eggs and feeding the young.
 During the breeding season, males may also exhibit a strong degree of territoriality in the immediate vicinity of their nest, chasing away conspecifics and predators alike.

 The nest of the belted kingfisher is a long tunnel and often slopes uphill.
 One possible reason for the uphill slope is that, in case of flooding, the chicks will be able to survive in the air pocket formed by the elevated end of the tunnel.